XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/events.md

 Components created this way automatically process events for the `UxrGrabbableObject` in the same GameObject.
 Inheriting from this class has several benefits:
 - Less code is needed, resulting in more compact and readable components.
 - It ultimately derives from `UxrComponent`, which adds a lot of functionality automatically.
-More [here](/docs/programming-guide/architecture/uxrcomponent) and [here](/docs/programming-guide/state-serialization-and-synchronization/introduction).

 Here is an example that processes Grabbed and Released events:
 ```c#